ilaripajula/pytorch-lightning-modules/README.md

 PyTorch-Lightning modules for some general tasks.

 Current contents:
+ - mlp-classifier
   - MLP model for supervised multiclass and binary classification.
   - Dataloaders for batch processing.